-To begin to understand the potential feasibility of market desired development projects for the stakeholder community development site, a series of preliminary pro-forma evaluations were prepared for the identified study site.
-These preliminary evaluations were designed to correspond with the Conceptual Development Visions designated by Homewood.
-On the site, a low/moderate and a moderate/high intensity development option was designed and tested.
+To begin to understand the potential feasibility of market desired development projects for each of the stakeholder community development sites, a series of preliminary pro-forma evaluations were prepared for each of the identified study sites.
+These preliminary evaluations were designed to correspond with representatives of the Conceptual Development Visions designated by the stakeholder municipalities.
+In each case, with the exception of 2125 Fulton Street in Blue Island, a low/moderate and a moderate/high intensity development option was designed and tested for the site.
+In regards to the 2125 Fulton Street development site, the City of Blue Island indicated that it desired to evaluate only a moderate/high intensity development scenario.

 The preliminary pro-forma evaluations demonstrate the relationship between density, tenant revenue, rental rates, and developer capitalization rates as they relate to project type and mix and thereby inform and strengthen the decision making process.
-The preliminary pro-forma evaluations provide the Village of Homewood with a broad "bird's eye" view as to whether the project is practical and feasible.
+The preliminary pro-forma evaluations provide the stakeholder municipality with a broad "bird's eye" view as to whether the project is practical and feasible.
 Where the practical and financial validity of the proposed concept is verified, the stakeholder municipality can then determine the appropriateness of soliciting interest from the development marketplace.
 It should be noted that the preliminary development pro-forma evaluations are not intended to represent or replace the need for a developer's formal pro-forma.
 Such detailed pro-forma's can only be prepared by a developer once the project is made available to the marketplace.